N4kedTurtle/PersistBOF/README.md

 - persist-ice TimeProv cleanup TotesLegitTimeProvider C:\anywhere\NotMalware.dll  > Will delete the registry keys and attempt to delete the dll if provided the correct path.
 Will probably fail because the dll is not unloaded by the process.

 ### Junction Folder
 Same technique as demonstrated in Vault 7 leaks.
 Executed on user login.
 Non-elevated.
+Dll will be loaded into explorer.exe

 Example: